oVirt/ovirt-site/source/feature/multiple-gateways.html.md

 *   Verify that spice traffic travels through the designated host.
 *   Test the above both with static addresses and with DHCP.

-Another, more complex test is:

-*   Set up two hosts in a cluster, and define a migration network between them.
-The interfaces designated for migration, should not sit on the same broadcast domain, but rather communicate via a router.
-*   Start a VM and migrate it from one host to another.
-Verify that migration traffic flows through the defined gateway.

 ### External References

 ### Comments and Discussion